 Carat Weight (ct)

-The carat is a unit of weight for gemstones; it’s not to be confused with size which is measured in millimeters.
-In general, the larger the diamond, the rarer it is, and since stones are sold by carat weight, the more expensive it becomes.
-However, weight alone does not determine the price.
-Other variables come into play as well.
-Two diamonds of equal carat weight can have very different costs based on the other 3 C’s.
+The carat is a nit of weight for gemstones; it’s not to be confused with size which is measured in millimeters.
+In general, the larger the diamond, the rarer it is, and since the stones are sold by carat weight, the more expensive it becomes.
+However, weight alone does not determine the rpice.
+Other variables come into play as well. two diamonds of equal carat weight can be very different costs based on the other 3 C’s.
 A smaller stone may be more beautiful than a larger, heavier one with inferior cut, color and clarity.